sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 git commit -s
 ```

-Configure the name= field with your full legal name
+Configure the 'name=' field with your full legal name

 It is needed to create a user-specific configuration file .gitconfig in the home directory with the real legal name.